All Collections

 1. Go to Inventory > Products in the navigation bar.

-2. From the list, click on a product to open its product card:
+2. From the list, click on a product to open its product sheet:

-• Price: the amount before tax used on sales documents such as sales invoices, sales orders, and packing slips.
+• Price: the amount before tax used on sales documents such as sales invoices, sales orders, and delivery notes.

-• Purchase price: the amount excluding tax used on purchase documents, such as invoices or purchase orders.
-The value of this field is fixed, i.e. it is not calculated automatically, but can be edited manually.
+• Purchase price (on purchased products): The tax-free amount used in purchasing documents, such as invoices or purchase orders.
+The value of this field is fixed, that is, it is not calculated automatically, but can be edited manually.

 • Cost: the amount calculated as the average value of the stock based on the value of the purchase invoices.
 This field can be edited manually and will be used in stock reports.